LickyHoney/VZNX_Dashboard/README.md

 ┣ utils.ts

+### 📁 Folder & File Details

+- **components/** → Contains all reusable UI and logic components:
-- `Sidebar` → Navigation between Dashboard, Projects, and Teams
+  - `Sidebar.tsx` → Handles navigation between Dashboard, Teams, etc.
-- `ProjectDashboard` → Displays all projects with progress bars
+  - `ProjectDashboard.tsx` → Displays all projects with progress bars.
+  - `ProjectCard.tsx` → Shows individual project details in the dashboard.
-- `ProjectDetails` → Manages individual project tasks
+  - `ProjectDetails.tsx` → Displays selected project tasks with add/edit/delete functionality.
-- `TeamOverview` → Displays workload per team member
+  - `TeamsOverview.tsx` → Shows team members with workload and color-coded capacity.
+  - `AddTaskModal.tsx` → Modal to create or edit a task.
+  - `ProjectModal.tsx` → Modal to create or edit a project.
+- **App.tsx** → Main routing and layout structure.
+- **App.css / index.css** → Contains base styles for layout and design.
+- **main.tsx** → Entry point that renders the app to the DOM.
+- **types.ts** → TypeScript interfaces for `Project`, `Task`, and other entities.
+- **utils.ts** → Utility functions (e.g., `uid()` for unique ID generation).

+---

+Would you like me to integrate this section into your **complete README** (including the demo link and data persistence parts) so it’s ready to copy-paste?

 ---